molines/IMHOTEP/Doc/Ensemblization.md

 a vertical axis and a basin axis).
 So far grids are independent from members.
   * file definition:  They are defined by importing the user defined files `file_def_nemo-oce.xml` and `file_def_nemo-ice.xml`.
 These files defined the output data plan, made by the user (which variables, which domain, which frequency).
 They might differ from member to member (for instance if we decide to output ensemble mean computed on the fly, only one member will do the output).
-They can also differ when using DCM because the output file names are defined in these files, including the output directory (DCM extension).
+In the DCM extension they also use to hold the absolute path of the output files (`<OUTPUT>` ) updated by the runtools at runtime.
+We took the oportunity to modify this behaviou by adding a new keyword (`@dirout@`) recognized by NEMO (see below).
 In order to simplify the managment of file_def xml files, we opt at having a single file for all members.
 This requires the following
     * If ensemble mean are to be saved, the corresponding fields are defined in fields_def and in file_def, for all members.
 In NEMO, only one member
 (for exemple 001 --why not ? -- ) with make the corresponding call to iom_put.
     * We modify NEMO so that the keyword `@dirout@` is recognized in `iom.F90` and replaced by the absolute path of the xios output files.
 Therefore we also add a new character variables in the namelist (namblock namrun_drk) : `cn_dirout`.
 This latter variable gives the root pathname of the output files, and the segment number will be added in NEMO, as well as a member sub directory in case of ensemble run.
 (Just like for the restart files).
-For example, xios output files (prior any recombination) will be in directory $TMPDIR/eORCA025.L75-IMHOTEP.ES-XIOS-35/007/ (for segment 35 and member 007).
-Note that in this example, `cn_dirout` corresponds to the path `$TMPDIR/eORCA025.L75-IMHOTEP.ES-XIOS` and will be set in the namelist by the runtools.
+For example, xios output files (prior any recombination) will be in directory $TMPDIR/eORCA025.L75-IMHOTEP.ES-XIOS.35/007/ (for segment 35 and member 007).
+Note that in this example, `cn_dirout` corresponds to the path `$TMPDIR/eORCA025.L75-IMHOTEP.ES-XIOS` and will be set in the namelist by the runtools, replacing the generic namelist keyword `<CN_DIROUT>`.